 Figure 2.
 Sequence Diagram for Laboratory Result with Acknowledgement - Message Accepted

-The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the ELR Receiver (1.0).
-The message is accepted by the ELR Receiver and an ELR ACK AA message is returned to the Lab system (1.1).
+The sequence begins with the Lab Results Sender transmitting an ELR ORU_R01 message to the EL-PH Receiver (1.0).
+The message is accepted by the EL-PH Receiver and an ELR ACK AA message is returned to the Lab system (1.1).

 Message Rejected